delosrogers/platformer/README.md

 - [Elm](https://guide.elm-lang.org/install/elm.html)
 - Docker (or another install of MongoDB)

+install all Node dependencies by running `npm install .` in the backend directory and run `npm install -g elm` to globally install Elm on your machine if it's not already installed.

 ### Running the code locally

 run `npm run tmp-db` in the backend directory to start a new MongoDB Docker container and start the web app.
 If you already have Mongo running on `localhost:27017` run `build.sh` for a release build or `build-dev.sh` for a debug build.
 Next, navigate to `http://localhost:3000/elm.html` to play the game.